lone-1/Django/README.md

 # Django
-It is a social media project by ysing django
+It is a social media project by using django